hippymulehead/DigitalIO/README.md

 To invert the pin
     led1 = !led1;

+To copy the state of a pin to another pin
+	led1 = led2;

 Per request you can also use led1.state to get the state of the pin.